File Tagging

 How do I turn off file tagging?

-Open Settings → Vibe coding → File Tagging in Chat (Cursor & Windsurf) and toggle it off.
+Open Settings → Vibe coding and toggle off File Tagging in Chat (Cursor & Windsurf).

 Limitations and notes